IQSS/dataverse/doc/sphinx-guides/source/developers/unf/unf-v6.rst

 it still results in R assuming the time is in the **current** time zone, and storing the UTC equivalent of that time.
 In fact R always stores its time values in UTC; specific time zones can be defined, as attributes, in which case the values will be adjusted accordingly for display.
 Otherwise the display representation will be readjusted each time the vector is viewed, according to the time zone **current to the viewer**.
 Meaning that the human readable representation of the same stored time value will be different when viewed on systems in different time zones.
 With that in mind, it appears that the only way to calculate a meaningful UNF of a time value from an R data frame is to use the stored UTC time - resulting in the "Z" in the normalized string.
 And that further means that it is impossible to convert a data frame with time values from STATA to R, or the other way around, and have the same UNF preserved.

 We do not consider this a problem with the algorithm.
 These differences between the two approaches to handling time values, in R and STATA, should in fact be considered as **significant**.
 Enough so to conclude that the format conversion actually changes the data **semantically**.
-Which, in turn, justifies a different UNF.
+Which, in turn, justifies a new UNF.

 If for whatever reason it is important to produce an R version of a STATA file while preserving the UNF, it can still be done.
 One way to achieve that would be to convert the original time vector to a String vector in R, in the format identical to that used in the UNF normalization algorithm, e.g., "``yy-mm-ddThh:mm:ss``".
 One would not be able to use this resulting R vector in any time-based calculations without extra type conversion.
 But the data frame would produce the same UNF.

+.. _note4:

+**More UNF Examples:**

+An "official" `list of sample UNFs <https://raw.githubusercontent.com/IQSS/UNF/master/doc/unf_examples.txt>`_ of various data types is provided with the source of the UNF v6 Java implementation.